-The Board of Trustees recognizes the harmful effects of bullying on student learning and school attendance and desires to provide safe school environments that protect students from physical and emotional harm.
-District employees shall establish student safety as a high priority and shall not tolerate bullying of any student.
-On the CUHSD website there is bullying information / resources for both parents and students to assist them.

-No individual or group shall, through physical, written, verbal, or other means, harass, sexually harass, threaten, intimidate, retaliate, cyberbully, cause bodily injury to, or commit hate violence against any student or school personnel.
+The Board of Trustees recognizes the harmful effects of bullying on student well-being, student learning, and school attendance and desires to provide a safe school environment that protects students from physical and emotional harm.
+No individual or group shall, through physical, written, verbal, visual, or other means, harass, sexually harass, threaten, intimidate, cyberbully, cause bodily injury to, or commit hate violence against any student or school personnel, or retaliate against them for filing a complaint or participating in the complaint resolution process.

+'''

-- (cf. 5131 Conduct)
+(cf. 5131 - Conduct)

-- (cf. 5136 Gangs)
+(cf. 5136 - Gangs)

-- (cf. 5145.3 Nondiscrimination/Harassment)
+(cf. 5145.3 - Nondiscrimination/Harassment)

-- (cf. 5145.7 Sexual Harassment)
+(cf. 5145.7 - Sexual Harassment)

-- (cf. 5145.9 Hate-Motivated Behavior)
+(cf. 5145.9 - Hate-Motivated Behavior)

+'''